 Gender norms shape health-seeking behaviour; uptake of HIV prevention, care and treatment services; and experience of stigma and discrimination.
 It is crucial to consider these layered realities when creating effective interventions.
 This entails working to promote changing gender roles and developing relationships that are fair and just in the distribution of benefits and responsibilities between men and women.
 Advocacy is needed on laws and policies that promote gender equality, human rights and public health.

-The time is now to reshape projects and incorporate GTA for an effective HIV/AIDS response.
+The time is now to reshape projects and incorporate a gender-based approach for an effective HIV response.
 Here at Aidsfonds, we strive for gender equality by putting communities first because they know best what change is required.
-Aidsfonds builds capacity on GTA; for example, we trained the Sexual Right Centre in Bulawayo, Zimbabwe, who aim to insert GTA in their organisation’s activities.
-In addition, we will soon publish an updated version of our guide to working with a gender transformative approach: the Big Picture.
+Aidsfonds builds capacity on gender-transformative approaches; for example, we trained the Sexual Right Centre in Bulawayo, Zimbabwe, who aim to insert a gender-based appraoch in their organisation’s activities.
+In addition, we have published an updated version of our guide to working with a gender transformative approach: the Big Picture.